-The Hue Saturation Value Node applies a color transformation in the HSV color space.
-Called „Hue Saturation Value“ in shader and texture context.
+The Hue/Saturation/Value Node applies a color transformation in the HSV Color Model.

 The transformations are relative shifts.
 In the shader and texture context the following properties are available as input sockets.

 Specifies the hue rotation of the image.
 360° are mapped to (0 to 1).
 The hue shifts of 0 (-180°) and 1 (+180°) have the same result.